schloss tratzberg bei jenbach

 When in 1492 AD the castle was destroyed by fire, Maximilian I. didn't rebuild it, but exchanged the ruin with a castle of the Tänzl brothers.
 In 1500, Veitjakob and Simon Tänzl let rebuild the first part of Tratzberg Castle, which can also be visited today, in beautiful late Gothic style.
 In the 19th century, it came into the possession of the Counts of Enzenberg which still own it today.

 Today, the castle with its Renaissance courtyard covers a surface of 6,800 sqm, and is a real cultural highlight.
 Via audioguide you can retrace its lively history: The heart of the building is the Habsburg Hall with its enormous family tree of the House of Habsburg, featuring 148 half life-size portraits.
 Furthermore, you can see the Queen's Chamber with a secret door, the Hunting Hall, and the Armory.
 Special guided tours are organised for children, which allow them to meet a real knight.
 Also the arrival is special: The "Tratzberg Express" plyes between the tavern and the castle.
+In autumn 2025, the British magazine "World of interiors" has dedicated an article to the castle.

 Contact info